dazuma/toys/toys/docs/guide.md

 # Toys User Guide

+Toys is a configurable command line tool.
+Write commands in config files using a simple DSL, and Toys will provide the command line binary and take care of all the details such as argument parsing, online help, and error reporting.

-Toys is a command line binary that lets you build your own personal suite of command line tools using a Ruby DSL.
-Toys handles argument parsing, error reporting, logging, help text, and many other details for you.
-Toys is designed for software developers, IT specialists, and other power users who want to write and organize scripts to automate their workflows.
+Toys is designed for software developers, IT professionals, and other power users who want to write and organize scripts to automate their workflows.
+It can also be used as a Rake replacement, providing a more natural command line interface for your project's build tasks.

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
 Rather, it